 Somehow, Si’s favorite pick has one of the smoothest single-reed technologies out there.

 Single reeds operate by requiring more air at first, and then minimal air to keep it running smoothly, giving you 5-6 second quacks that sound like the real thing.

 As for Si’s pick, it comes with a full polycarbonate design, but it’s built thick enough that you won’t have to worry about it cracking or splitting.

 Most cur-rate poly calls end up splitting from a bit too much messing about, but this holds its own.

 Single reed calls are generally perceived to be for a more skilled duck hunter, but it made it onto this list for one simple reason: it’s the easiest single reed call to operate.

 Whether it’s your first hunt or you’re a seasoned pro, the smooth operation will fit your hunting style.

 |Type of Sound:||High raspy tone|

-This list is tailored to beginners, which is why you’re seeing a lot of Duck Commander calls on here.
+This list is tailored for beginners, which is why you’re seeing a lot of Duck Commander calls here.

 They’re just so easy to use that you don’t have to worry about your skill level because your call is going to sound like a pro (or at least pretty darn close).